Alvinna/aaa/content/rules.md

 * You have a [thing].
 When applicable, it adds +1 to [stat] and [stat].
 * You have the ability to [do some sort of active special power].
 It counts as a basic move using [stat].
 * You have [some passive special power that has a constant effect].
+* Basic moves can earn victory points in some battles, that contribute to ending combat

 All actions are resolved by rolling 2d6.
 * 7 ~ 9: conditional success